Meet the Macintosh!

 your old PC, disconnecting it from the internet, and dedicating that

-machine exclusively to running your one Windows program (at least until
+machine exclusively to running your critical Windows software.
+Use your

 else.
 You can always network the PC behind a firewall, if you wish.